-Student Permission to Submit to Plagiarism Detection Software (PDS) To: Associate Dean for Graduate Studies, CASE I, the undersigned, give consent to [name and title of p my dissertation, thesis, or capstone project to [insert n Software, such as Turnitin].
-I understand the results will be submitted as part of the ame of Plagiarism Detection Signature of student Date
+Student Permission to Submit to Plagiarism Detection Software (PDS) To: Associate Dean for Graduate Studies, CASE I, the undersigned, give consent to [name and title of person running rep my dissertation, thesis, or capstone project to [insert name of Plagiarism Software, such as Turnitin].
+I understand the results will be submitted as part of the M-3 or D-5. - Signature of student Date